Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 ### Extraction function

 Now I define a function that extracts all the sub-region data within a region.
-So, I don't hit the eBird website with a bunch of requests all at once, I've used `Sys.sleep()` to pause between each page load.
+So I don't hit the eBird website with a bunch of requests all at once, I've used `Sys.sleep()` to pause between each page load.

 ```r